 Turning Neovim into an advanced IDE¶

-As specified on the NvChad site you need to make sure you meet the following requirements:
+As specified on the NvChad site you need to ensure the system meets the following requirements:

 - Neovim 0.8.3.